SebastianLabadie/react-whatsapp-clone/README.md

 Whatsapp web layout and chat in realtime,login with firebase auth and all messages saved in mongodb

 # Live Demo
-Visit live demo at <wpp-clone.netlify.app>
+Visit live demo at <https://wpp-clone.netlify.app/>

 ![](screenshot.png)